The Board and Committees are made up of volunteers who give their time and talents to help make a positive impact on the Downtown.

 • Downtown Events:

 • Third Thursday’s focused on bringing people into downtown on a regular basis to learn what we have to offer (human nature - you don’t go to unfamiliar places) and encourage them to come back and support our small businesses.
-2021 Third Thursday includes: Cruising Car Show, Sweet Summertime, Taste of Downtown Tiffin, SCYP Pizza Party, and Downtown Trick or Treat.
+2023 Third Thursday includes: Artist Stroll, Fete de la Musique, Barking Lot Party, Christmas in July, Taste of Downtown Tiffin, SCYP Pizza Party, and Downtown Trick or Treat/ Pumpkin Drop, Sip & Shop/Holiday Window Reveal.

-• Promote Retailer events: Chocolate Walk, Summer Stroll, Pumpkin Stroll, Christmas Walk.
-We also highlight live music, Farmers Markets, and other events that the retail business adds Downtown Tiffin as a co-host.
+• Promote Retailer events: We also highlight live music, Farmers Markets, and other events that the merchant business add to Downtown Tiffin.

 • Downtown Tiffin Facebook page where we promote downtown events, projects, and businesses